BPJandree/GOSTlibs/TUTORIAL.md

-This totorial was written for the Geospatial Operations Support Team (GOST) of the Worldbank, Washington D.C.
+This tutorial was written for the Geospatial Operations Support Team (GOST) of the World Bank, Washington D.C.
 The example can be followed by anybody that is interested in building R packages.

 # BUILDING AN R PACKAGE